ulysseus-eu/docs-invenio-rdm/docs/releases/temporary-versions/setup_person/setup_person.md

 # How to implement the project

-## 1. Download all GitHub repositories
+## 1. Clone all GitHub repositories and switch to branch "person"

 - [invenio-communities](https://github.com/ulysseus-eu/invenio-communities)
 - [invenio-app-rdm](https://github.com/ulysseus-eu/invenio-app-rdm)